uduvudu/uduvudu/README.md

 [Install](/doc/install.md): How to integrate Uduvudu and the necessary dependencies in your project.

+(Subject to change!
+Matchers and Templates can soon be load and persisted through multiple ways, including as RDF itself.)

 [Add Matcher](/doc/matcher.md): How to define your own matchers definitions.

 [Add Templates](/doc/templates.md): How to define your own templates.